j4v3l/WindowsServer-Lab/Demo/Guides/QUICK_START_ASGARD.md

 cd "C:\path\to\WindowsServer"

 # Deploy the complete environment (this creates 25 VMs with enhanced specs!)
-# Optimized for Ryzen 7900X with 64GB RAM
+# You'll be prompted for secure passwords during deployment
 .\Scripts\Deploy-AsgardLab.ps1 -VMPath "C:\VMs\Asgard" -ISOPath "C:\path\to\WindowsServer.iso"

 # Or deploy with custom settings